corda/corda/docs/source/corda-network/UAT.md

-Corda Network: UAT Environment
+Corda Network: Pre-Production Environment
 =============================

-Corda Network UAT seeks to provide a test environment which is as close as possible to Corda Network in its make-up and operation.
+Corda Network Pre-Production (or UAT) seeks to provide a test environment which is as close as possible to Corda Network in its make-up and operation.

-For owners of tested CorDapps with a firm plan to take them into production, a bespoke UAT environment can be provided by R3.
-Here, such CorDapps can be further tested in the network configuration they will experience in production, utilising relevant Corda Network Services (including the Identity Operator, and trusted notaries).
+For owners of tested CorDapps with a firm plan to take them into production, a bespoke Pre-Production environment is provided.
+Here, such CorDapps can be further tested in the network configuration they will experience in production, utilising relevant Corda Network Services (including the Identity Operator, Network Map and notaries).

 Corda UAT is not intended for customers' full test cycles, as it is expected that the bulk of CorDapp testing will occur in simpler network configurations run by the CorDapp provider, but is available for testing of functionally complete and tested CorDapps in realistic network settings to simulate the real-world business environment, including the production settings of network parameters, Corda network services and supported Corda versions.